Bruno Senna has established a complete career in endurance racing and is the only driver in the WEC to claim an overall victory in all-four classes.

 Ayrton highly regarded the aptitude of Bruno and famously said: “If you think I’m fast, just wait until you see my nephew Bruno,” when he left the McLaren Formula 1 team at the end of 1993.

-Ayrton’s death on May 1 at the 1994 San Marino Grand Prix in the Williams brought not only the motorsport world to tears, but halted Bruno’s racing (karting) career.
+Ayrton’s death on May 1 at the 1994 San Marino Grand Prix in the Williams brought not only the motorsport world to tears and halted Bruno’s karting career.

 Despite this and the death of his father in a motorbike accident in 1996, Bruno’s mother and his uncle’s (Ayrton) sister Viviane were keen to pursue Bruno’s racing interests.

 After finishing GP2 claiming P2 in the standings in his second season, adding onto expectations drawn from his surname entering F1, he never managed to score a podium or win thus ended his Formula 1 campaign at the end of 2012.

 He was dropped in favour of Finnish rookie Valtteri Bottas, after finishing 16th in the drivers’ standings.